Trees aren’t the carbon sink. The forest is.

 Together, this ongoing growth takes up all of the CO2 released by the dead parent, and often much more.
 Decomposition is a slow process, which means that most of the CO2 is either cycled into the soil, or taken up by new plants.
 All of this new growth contains carbon.
 Over decades, and even centuries, forests grow denser and continue to multiply their carbon sequestration capacity.

 A tree growing in its native habitat supports potentially 10 times as many species as an invasive one.
-This is because native trees have co-evolved symbiotic relationships with all the other organisms in their habitats over millions of years---relationships that invasive species don’t have.
-The forest anchored by native tree species thus yields a far deeper carbon sink, up to 42 times more than plantations of non-native species.
+This is because native trees have co-evolved symbiotic relationships with all the other organisms in their habitats over millions of years — relationships that invasive species don’t have.
+The forest anchored by native tree species can absorb many times more carbon than plantations of non-native species.

 Individual plants live and die, but a forest expands and deepens as a carbon sink.
 Native anchor tree species are the foundation that make the rest of a forest possible.
 Planting the right trees in the right place is the path to forest restoration, which is the true carbon capture solution.